-Power rack and smith machines are the two most versatile fitness equipment that can help in targetting the full body.
+Power rack and smith machines are the two most versatile fitness equipment that can help in training the full body.
 For many people, it has been hard to choose between the power rack and the smith machine.

 Both pieces of equipment are used for similar kinds of exercises like squats, bench presses, shoulder presses, etc. However, the way these machines target your muscles is substantially different.